3 Simple Ways To Define Your Pytest Environment Variables With Examples

 Conclusion

-In this article, you’ve seen a few ways to define environment variables for your Unit Tests.
+In this article, you learned a few ways to define environment variables in Pytest.

-While there is no one size fits all solution, my goal here was to present a few ways, so you can choose the one that best suits your use case.
+While there is no one size fits all solution, the goal here was to present a few ways, so you can choose the one that best suits your use case.

 Till the next time… Cheers!